 Wikileaks has also placed the collection in two easy to use archives together with a HTML index page so they may be easily copied, placed on websites, emailed across the internet as attachments and uploaded to peer to peer networks.

-them with coercive force.
+administer them with coercive force.
 Such elites are quick to define the needs of their own members as paramount.
-Similarly 'from each mouth according to its ability and to each ear according to its need' seems harmless enough, but history shows that censorship
+Similarly 'from each mouth according to its ability and to each ear according to its need' seems harmless enough, but history shows

 Earlier this week the Guardian editor, Alan Rusbridger, sent a formal letter of complaint to the Chinese embassy in London calling for access to the Guardian website to be restored and "henceforth unfettered".